PLCnext/CppExamples/Examples/CppDataTypeTest/README.md

 		Lreal_array: ARRAY[0..9] OF LREAL;
 		END_TYPE
 ```
-4. Declare the portvariables of user defined and elementary datatypes e.g. in "main" program.
-Please find the table of elementary datatypes in user manual "PLCnext Technology".
+4. Declare the port variables of user-defined and elementary datatypes in a program, e.g. "main".
+Find a table of elementary datatypes in the "PLCnext Technology User Manual".
-5. Connect the C++ Prortvariables and IEC61131 Portvariables in PLCnext Engineer under "PLCnext"-Node in tne "PLANT" area.
+5. Connect the C++ port variables and IEC 61131 port variables under the "PLCnext" node in the "PLANT" area of PLCnext Engineer.
-6. Download the PLCnext Engineer project to the plcnext controller.
+6. Download the PLCnext Engineer project to the PLCnext Control.

-## Start-Up instructions
+## Start-up instructions

-- If the project is successfully implemented and downloaded, you can follow the data exchange in PLCnext Engineer debug mode and/or in watch-window.
+- If the project is successfully implemented and downloaded, you can follow the data exchange in PLCnext Engineer running in debug mode and/or in the watchwindow.
-- If the project is not started successfully, please see the error messages in Output.log File on the plcnext target e.g. /opt/plcnext/logs/Output.log
+- If the project did not start successfully, please see the error messages in Output.log file on the PLCnext target; e.g.: /opt/plcnext/logs/Output.log

-## Cpp SourceCode
+## Cpp Source Code

 ### CppDataTypeTestProgram.hpp